danielgerlag/workflow-core/README.md

 #### Setup

-Use the *AddWorkflow* extension method for *IServiceCollection* to configure the workflow runtime upon startup of your application.
+Use the *AddWorkflow* extension method for *IServiceCollection* to configure the workflow host upon startup of your application.
 By default, it is configured with *MemoryPersistenceProvider* and *SingleNodeConcurrencyProvider* for testing purposes.
 You can also configure a DB persistence provider at this point.

 ```C#